 -

 Maintain a Healthy Lifestyle: The quality of sperm cells can be influenced by lifestyle factors.
 A healthy diet, regular exercise, and avoiding smoking and excessive alcohol consumption can improve sperm quality.
 Studies have shown that men who maintain a healthy weight and consume a diet rich in antioxidants have better sperm parameters.
-For example, foods high in vitamin C and E, zinc, and selenium are known to support sperm health.
+Take this: foods high in vitamin C and E, zinc, and selenium are known to support sperm health.

 -